Westbury White Horse: Origins

 Another hillside chalk figure, the Uffington White Horse, featured in King Alfred's early life.
 He was born in the Vale of White Horse, not far from Uffington in Oxfordshire.
 Unlike the recorded history of Westbury, documents as early as the eleventh century refer to the "White Horse Hill" at Uffington ("mons albi equi"), and archaeological work has dated the Uffington White Horse to the Bronze Age, although it is not certain that it was originally intended to represent a horse.

-A white horse war standard was associated with the continental Saxons in the Dark Ages, and the figures of Hengest and Horsa who, according to legend, led the first Anglo-Saxon invaders into England, are said to have fought under a white horse standard (a claim recalled in the heraldic badge of the county of Kent).
+A white horse war standard was associated with the continental Saxons in the Dark Ages.
+In his 17th-century work Monumenta Britannica, John Aubrey connected the Uffington horse with Hengist and Horsa, stating that "the White Horse was their Standard at the Conquest of Britain".
+Aubrey, a Wiltshireman who studied the county's antiquities, mentions no chalk figures in Wiltshire.